TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Movies Now Playing

     *   The Maze Runner
+    *   A Walk Among the Tombstones
+    *   This Is Where I Leave You
     *   No Good Deed
-    *   This Is Where I Leave You
     *   Dolphin Tale 2
-    *   A Walk Among the Tombstones
-    *   Tusk
     *   Guardians of the Galaxy
+    *   Let's Be Cops
+    *   Teenage Mutant Ninja Turtles (2014)
     *   The Drop
-    *   Teenage Mutant Ninja Turtles (2014)
-    *   Let's Be Cops
     *   If I Stay
+    *   The Hundred-Foot Journey
     *   See All Now Playing

     Opening This Week = Limited Release

-    *   The Maze Runner
+    *   The Boxtrolls
-    *   This Is Where I Leave You
-    *   Tusk
+    *   The Equalizer
-    *   A Walk Among the Tombstones
+    *   Jack and the Cuckoo-Clock Heart
+    *   Advanced Style
+    *   Jimi: All Is By My Side
+    *   Pride
-    *   20,000 Days on Earth
+    *   Days and Nights
-    *   The Guest
+    *   The Two Faces of January
-    *   Hector and the Search for Happiness
+    *   Lilting
-    *   Pump
+    *   The Song
-    *   Stop the Pounding Heart
-    *   Swim Little Fish Swim
-    *   Tracks
+    *   Believe Me
     *   See All Opening This Week

     Coming Soon

-    *   The Boxtrolls
-    *   The Equalizer
     *   Annabelle
     *   Gone Girl
     *   Left Behind